Polk County Seat

 Affordable Living

-With a lower cost of living than Salem or Portland, Dallas delivers more house for your dollar.
-Median homes around $441K offer generous square footage and lot sizes.
+Dallas delivers more house for your dollar than the Portland metro.
+Median homes around $467K offer generous square footage and lot sizes, with acreage options close to town.

 Low Crime Rates